alexandertrefz/essence/packages/standard-library/README.md

-three for a measured reason rather than for a reason of principle: a search or an ordering whose Essence body built a whole List to answer a question about one position. `String.firstIndex`/`lastIndex`/`count(of:)` walk the grapheme view, `List.sort`, `List.lastIndex(where:)` and `List.partition` walk the runs, and `Dictionary.everyEntry`/`removeEvery` keep the encodings the receiver already holds.
+three for a measured reason rather than for a reason of principle: a search or an ordering whose Essence body built a whole List to answer a question about one position. `String.firstIndex`/`lastIndex`/`count(of:)` walk the grapheme view, `List.sort`, `List.lastIndex(where:)` and `List.partition` walk the runs, `Dictionary.everyEntry`/`removeEvery`/`sort` keep the encodings the receiver already holds, and `Dictionary.firstEntry` reads the first entry rather than building one per entry to drop all but it.
 Each says at its own declaration what it measured.
-The short-circuiting `firstItem(where:)` is not among any of them: it is written in Essence on `reduce`'s early-stopping entry, and leaves the walk at the item that decides the answer.
+The short-circuiting `firstItem(where:)` is not among any of
+them: it is written in Essence on `reduce`'s early-stopping entry, and leaves the walk at the item that decides the answer.

 Three Methods are native for a reason worth reading before assuming otherwise:
 `List.is`, because the pairwise form trips an infinite recursion in generic